aka: Schroedingers Gun

 - In the FMV game Terror T.R.A.X. - Track of the Vampire (played by Spoony here), one of the Bad Ending paths has one of your agents getting captured by a Mad Scientist vampire.
 When the second agent finds the first, Mission Control orders her to shoot him preemptively.
 If you don't, he springs up as a vampire and kills the other agent.
 If you do, the vampire calls to taunt you with the fact that the agent was still human so you killed him needlessly.

-- Done several times in Portal 2, with an actual gun.
-With some of the puzzles, the player needs to fire the portal gun quickly to not die, but if they fire the wrong portal, they end up dying anyway.
+- Done twice in Portal 2, with an actual gun.
+With two of the later puzzles, the player needs to fire the portal gun quickly to not die, but if they fired the wrong portal, they'd end up dying anyway.
 To fix this, the programmers fixed it so that whichever portal you fire is the right one and it retroactively changes the portal you had already placed.

 - In XIII, the player must enter a locked cabin to obtain a fuse.
 There are several guards in the area, but the last one who gets killed is always the one holding the key.